Architect Flow: First‑Principles Design and Fixes

 - End each iteration by emitting the current YAML as a string.

-- End the top‑level pipeline with a final emit step so the overall StepResult.output
+- End the top‑level pipeline with a final emit step so the overall StepResult.output is the YAML string.

 Changes Implemented